epfl-mobots/particle-simu/README.md

     `./waf --create zebrafish_model`

-   You will see a new folder `animals` under which you can find your new experiment's folder `zebrafish_model`.
+   You will see a new folder `exp` under which you can find your new experiment's folder `zebrafish_model`.
 The directory will contain a `wscript` template to help you with the compilation process.

 - Configure the environment for your project:

-   `./waf configure --animal zebrafish_model`
+   `./waf configure --exp zebrafish_model`

 - Compile your project:

-   `./waf --animal zebrafish_model`
+   `./waf --exp zebrafish_model`

 # Examples